nvvn2/ThinkBayes2/README.md

 ## ThinkBayes2

-*Think Bayes* is an introduction to Bayesian statistics using computational methods.
+*Think Bayes* is an introduction to Bayesian statistics using computational methods.  sdfs

 This is the repository for the forthcoming second edition; it is a work in progress.
 If you are reading the first edition of the book, you don't want the code in this repo, yet.
 Instead, you should go to [the repo for the first edition](https://github.com/AllenDowney/ThinkBayes).